ahmedharabi/Autostack/README.md

 ##  About

-DevOps Config Generator is a command-line tool (and soon a web app) that helps developers and teams scaffold boilerplate DevOps configs for their projects.
+DevOps Config Generator is a command-line tool that helps developers and teams scaffold boilerplate DevOps configs for their projects.
 Built for speed and flexibility, it supports a range of languages, frameworks, and cloud tools.

 ## Features